F4

 Safety first: Disconnect power before testing.

-• Measure resistance: Disconnect the sensor and measure resistance.
+• Measure resistance: Disconnect the sensor and measure its resistance.
 Very low resistance (near 0 Ω) indicates a shorted sensor.

 • Inspect cable routing: Follow the sensor cable and ensure it is not pinched under panels or touching sharp metal edges.
-Correct routing and insulate as needed.
+Correct the routing and insulate as needed.

 • Replace sensor: Install a new Hansa oven temperature sensor if the old one is shorted.